min2ha/ukwa-site/content/target/68874/index.en.md

   "subject": "Brexit"
 }

-# Sun, The: THERESA MAY My Brexit plan WILL let us end freedom of movement, strike our own trade deals and be free of the European Court

 Theresa May argues that her plan agreed at Chequers would deliver the Brexit the people voted for in 2016.